saurtron/bar-unitbaker/README.md

 #### How to use

-1. Put this scripts inside your `data/` folder.
+1. Put this foder inside your `data/` folder.
+  * should look like `data/bar-unitbaker`
 1. Before changing anything, bake with bar's baker widget
 1. Copy `baked_defs` into `baked_defs.orig`
 1. Change things and `bake` new `baked_defs`